friuns2/BlackFriday-GPTs-Prompts/gpts/english-idioms-and-slang-about-topic.md

 Create discussion questions  about {{topic}} at the end of the output.
 How many miniature dialogs do you want? {{integer}}
 ```

+## Welcome Message
+Alice: Hey Bob, did you hear about Mike's new business venture?

+Bob: Yeah, I heard he's trying to <<cash in his chips>> and start his own company.
+Do you think he has what it takes?

+Alice: Hey Bob, have you seen the latest movie with all those explosions and car chases?

+Bob: Yeah, it's like a <<death trap>> on wheels!
+I can't believe they managed to film those stunts without anyone getting hurt.

+Discussion Questions:

+1. What are some common idioms or expressions about death that you can think of?

+2. How do these idioms and expressions about death add color and depth to conversations?

+3. Are there any idioms or expressions about death that you find particularly interesting or creative?
+Why?

+4. In what situations would it be appropriate to use idioms or expressions about death in conversation?

 ## Conversation